 French hornist Paulette Altman, a Pennsylvania native, has taught private French horn lessons in the Seattle area for the past 25 years.
 She has taught with Seattle Youth Symphony’s Endangered Instruments Program and at Marrowstone-in-the-City’s summer program since 2001.
 She is also the horn coach at Bellevue Youth Symphony.
 She founded the Redmond Horn Choir, an ensemble comprised of over 20 horn players aged 10 to 25, which performs at regional horn conferences.
 Paulette holds music degrees from Carnegie Mellon University and University of Cincinnati College-Conservatory of Music, where she studied with Forrest Standley and Randy Gardner.
 In addition to teaching, Paulette is a longtime member of the Pacific Brass Quintet.

-Bassoonist Jeff Eldridge, a member of Orchestra Seattle since 1995, has played bassoon and contrabassoon with ensembles throughout the Pacific Northwest, including the Tacoma Symphony, Philharmonia Northwest, Rainier Symphony and Soni Ventorum.
-Jeff has written program notes for groups from OSSCS to the Hong Kong Philharmonic, as well as liner notes for over two dozen CD releases.
-A graduate of the University of Washington, where he studied bassoon with Arthur Grossman, he teaches mathematics and statistics at Edmonds Community College.
+Bassoonist Jeff Eldridge is currently principal bassoonist of Orchestra Seattle, with whom he has performed since 1995.
+He has played bassoon and contrabassoon with ensembles throughout the Pacific Northwest, including the Tacoma Symphony, Philharmonia Northwest, Rainier Symphony, Everett Philarmonic and Soni Ventorum.
+Jeff has written program notes for groups including Orchestra Seattle, the Hong Kong Philharmonic and the Britt Festival, as well as liner notes for over two dozen CD releases.
+A graduate of the University of Washington, where he studied bassoon with Arthur Grossman, he teaches mathematics at Edmonds Community College.